Riktam-Santra/mangadex_library/mangadex_library/README.md

 ```

 ## Documentation
-The documentation is still to be created, sadly there were issues with DartDoc and therefore it has been delayed.
+The documentation is still to be created, for now the generated html docs using [dartdoc](https://pub.dev/packages/dartdoc) can be found in the doc/api/ folder.